tenatek/atlan-docs/docs/schemas.md

 * an optional `required` property (must be a boolean),
 * any other property that you may want to add.

-> MongoDB documents can only be JSON objects.
+> Mongo documents can only be JSON objects.
 Therefore, you don't need to wrap your schemas in a `type: 'object'` descriptor.
 Doing the following would be incorrect:
 >```javascript
 > let schema = {
 >   type: 'object',